Using a Fake ID at Airport Security: The Real Consequences You Face

 What Can Happen If a Fake ID Is Flagged

 Consequences depend on the situation and jurisdiction, but they often go beyond being turned away.
 Travel interruptions can be immediate, and legal consequences can follow later.
+For another high-security venue with similar layered detection, see fake IDs at casinos.

 - Denied entry to the checkpoint or missed flights